-- 7.28.
-Homeowners, developers, architects, landscape architects and lighting designers will be encouraged to provide non-obtrusive lighting designs when preparing proposals for any development in the National Park, including for any small-scale domestic changes that don't require planning permission.
-There are steps that can be taken by residents and public bodies operating within the New Forest National Park to reduce obtrusive lighting at existing properties, including: - the installation of low-wattage bulbs, but with sufficient light intensity (measured in lumens).
-Lamps of 500 lumens or less are appropriate for most domestic purposes; - the installation of motion/proximity detectors on external lighting; - the colour of lighting white LED lights emit a much 'bluer light' which not only increases the amount of glare sensed by the human eye and other organisms, but also the amount of visible light pollution;
+Poorly designed lighting can detrimentally 7.28. impact the residential amenity of residents of the National Park; the public's enjoyment of the relative tranquillity of the New Forest (one of its special qualities and linked to the second statutory National Park purpose); and harm biodiversity and designated sites.
+The impacts of inappropriate lighting can extend well beyond the site boundary.
+Homeowners, developers, architects, landscape architects and lighting designers will therefore be encouraged to provide non-obtrusive lighting designs when preparing proposals for any development in the National Park, including for any small-scale domestic changes that don't require planning permission.
+There are steps that can be taken by residents and public bodies operating within the New Forest National

+Park to reduce obtrusive lighting at existing properties, including:

-- shielding or down-tilting external lights and using asymmetrical or double asymmetrical lights; and - switching off lights when not needed and installing timer switches and dimmers. - 7.29.
+- the installation of low-wattage bulbs, but with sufficient light intensity (measured in lumens).
+Lamps of 500 lumens or less are appropriate for most domestic purposes - the installation of motion/proximity detectors on external lighting - the colour of lighting 'cold' white LED lights emit a much 'bluer light' which not only increases the amount of glare sensed by the human eye and other organisms, but also the amount of visible light pollution - shielding or down-tilting external lights and using asymmetrical or double asymmetrical lights - switching off lights when not needed and installing timer switches and dimmers - 7.29.
 The best time to consider what lighting is necessary in a development is at the outset of the design process.
-It is important to think how the development will be used at night and by design minimise the need for exterior lighting.
+It is important to think how the development will be used at night and - by design - minimise the need for exterior lighting.
 This could, for example, be by using lighting only where and when it is necessary, using an appropriate strength of light and adjusting light fittings to direct the light to where it is required.
 In addition, the colour of the lighting is a relevant consideration.
-Warm white LED spectrum lighting, for example, has less of an impact on night-time ecology and other sensitive receptors than cold white LED lighting.
+Warm white LED spectrum lighting, for example, is more appropriate and has less of an impact on night-time ecology and other sensitive receptors than cold white LED lighting.
+Warm white lighting is typically between 2000 to 3000 Kelvin .
 In all cases illumination should be appropriate and commensurate to the surroundings and character of the area as a whole. - 7.30.
 In implementing policy SP15 (Tranquility) of the Local Plan, applicants will be expected to demonstrate the process which has been followed in order to arrive at the proposed lighting scheme.
 This will be proportionate to the scale of the development and the likely impacts.
 For larger developments for example, applications should be accompanied by a 'Lighting Plan' or 'Lighting Strategy' setting out potential light spillage and how this has been addressed in the design of the proposed development.
 Across the National Park, proposals should demonstrate that all opportunities to reduce light pollution have been taken to help conserve the dark skies of the National Park.
 The character of the area and the surrounding environment will influence what would be considered an appropriate level of lighting for a development.
 Illumination should be appropriate to the surroundings and character of the area and this will vary within different parts of the New Forest.
 For example, the lighting element of proposals close to protected habitats or in sensitive areas of the National Park (e.g. facing the Open Forest) will be particularly scrutinised.